temach/k8s-training/README.md

 ```

-##### Expose the http-service without using nginx-ingress-controller directly via another external-ip
+##### Expose the http-service without using nginx-ingress-controller directly via another external-ip (easy but drawback: source-ip is lost)

 Apply the service-external-ip.yaml, which uses a different node ip as external, but also uses port 80 like nginx-ingress-controller.